dcdpr/did-btc1/chapters/CRUD-Operations.md

 It returns the following output:

-* `targetDIDDocument` - The ::contemporary DID document:: with all updates applied to it; object.
+* `targetDIDDocument` - The ::Contemporary DID Document:: with all updates applied to it; object.

 The steps are as follows: